-This course offers students the opportunity to gain deeper knowledge of international security.
+This course offers students the opportunity to gain deeper knowledge of international security politics.
 Given the broad scope of international security, this course focuses on some salient issues and themes: the evolution of the subdiscipline; and the role of power, ideas, institutions, as well as nuclear weapons in international security.
-In so doing, the course gives special emphasis on the theories that have played the most important roles in the contemporary study of international security: realism, liberalism, constructivism and gender theory.
+In doing so, the course especially emphasises the theories that have played the most important roles in the contemporary study of international security: realism, liberalism, constructivism and gender theory.